the-norman-sicily-project/website/site/content/en/resources/engage/Patronage.md

 draft: false
 tags: ["Roger I", "Adelasia", "Roger II", "Duke Roger", "William I", "William II", "Robert Guiscard", "St. Michael", "St. Nicholas", "the Virgin Mary", "Messina", "Palermo", "Catania", "Ragusa", "Cluniacs", "Cistercians", "Augustinians"]
 type: "blog"
-summary: "Although at first robust, the Norman ruler's patronage of monasteries appears to have waned signifcantly after the death of Roger I in 1101.
-Certain regions were focuses of monastic activity wheras others were relatively untouched.
-As for the spirtual patrons these communities honored, they, to, became more restricted as time went on."
+summary: "Although at first robust, the Norman rulers' patronage of monasteries appears to have waned significantly after the death of Roger I in 1101.
+Certain regions were focuses of monastic activity whereas others were relatively untouched.
+As for the spiritual patrons these communities honored, they, too, became more restricted as time went on."
 author: "Dawn Marie Hayes"
 ---

 The question of monastic patronage - the founding or rebuilding of monasteries - in Norman Sicily is an interesting one about which the sources provide data.
 Below are two tables that offer information about the monasteries whose founders or rebuilders are known.
 The individuals have been divided into two groups, one for the “royal” founders (in other words, the rulers - Robert Guiscard, Roger I and the kings from Roger II onward).
 A quick glance shows a heavy investment by the Norman rulers in Basilian foundations, followed by Benedictine and Augustinian houses (the two Cluniac and Premonstratensian communities are outliers, as noted in separate blog posts).
 Founders not in the ruling class also favored Basilians and Benedictines, but they also created Cistercian communities, too.

 ## Recorded “Royal” and Non-Royal Foundations by Order